 Directed field, laboratory and/or library research.
 Written report required.
 Open on special approval of faculty member directing work.
 Only 3 hours will be applied toward baccalaureate degree.
-Does not count toward geology major.
+Up to 3 hours may count toward geology major.
 Prerequisite: Special approval.

 41025 GENERAL GEOPHYSICS (3)

 Physics of Earth, seismology, geomagnetism, heat flow, radioactivity, geochronology, geotectonic models.
 Prerequisite: GEOL 31070 and GEOL 31080 and MATH 12002; and PHY 13001 or PHY 23101.

 Minerals, rocks, fossils, structural geology, physiography, environmental geology and geologic resources.
 Does not satisfy requirements of geology major.
 Prerequisite: Junior standing.

 41077 GEOLOGY OF THE NATIONAL PARKS (3)

 Introduction to the geology of selected major national parks, emphasizing basic geological principles and the processes which have produced the spectacular scenery, rocks and fossils in each park.
 Not counted toward requirements for a major in geology.
 Prerequisite: Junior standing.